 When Morgan Stanley Smith Barney LLC, its affiliates and Morgan Stanley Financial Advisors and Private Wealth Advisors (collectively, "Morgan Stanley") provide "investment advice" regarding a retirement or welfare benefit plan account, an individual retirement account or a Coverdell education savings account ("Retirement Account"), Morgan Stanley is a "fiduciary" as those terms are defined under the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and/or the Internal Revenue Code of 1986 (the "Code"), as applicable.
-When Morgan Stanley provides investment education, takes orders on an unsolicited basis or otherwise does not provide "investment advice," Morgan Stanley will not be considered a "fiduciary" under RISIA and/or the Code.
-For more information regarding Morgan Stanley's role with respect to a Retirement Account, please visit www.morganstanley.com/ disclosures/dol.
+When Morgan Stanley provides investment education, takes orders on an unsolicited basis or otherwise does not provide "investment advice," Morgan Stanley will not be considered a "fiduciary" under ERISA and/or the Code.
+For more information regarding Morgan Stanley's role with respect to a Retirement Account, please visit www.morganstanley.com/disclosures/dol.
 Tax laws are complex and subject to change.
-Morgan Stanley does not provide tax or legal advisors (a) before establishing a Retirement Account, and (b) regarding any potential tax, ERISA and related consequences of any investments or other transactions made with respect to a Retirement Account.
+Morgan Stanley does not provide tax or legal advice.
+Individuals are encouraged to consult their tax and legal advisors (a) before establishing a Retirement Account, and (b) regarding any potential tax, ERISA and related consequences of any investments or other transactions made with respect to a Retirement Account.